aliceyt24/alice-personal-website/content/_index.md

 {{< figure src="img/Hands_AM.jpeg" width="600">}}

 Hello!
-My name is Alice and I am a Research Assistant Professor at the Georgetown Americas Institute (GAI) at Georgetown University.
+My name is Alice and I am an Assistant Research Professor at the Georgetown Americas Institute (GAI) at Georgetown University.
 I am also Adjunct Faculty at the at University of Denver's Korbel School of Global & Public Affairs, where I completed a Global Justice postdoctoral fellowship.

 For more about me, please see [here](/biography).